DGU-AI-LAB/DGU-AI-LAB.github.io/metaxdocumentation/album.md

 print(siamese_network.predict_with_support(meta_test_path='/dataset/data/omniglot/test'))
 ```
 **Description**
-Return the predicted label of input query set.
+Return the predicted label of input data.
 It takes the data path to be predicted.

 **Arguments**
 * **meta_test_path** (str) - prediction and support data path for result.